Our project in the year 2026: The primary school in Walmer Township, South Africa

 The non-profit organisation

 Masifunde actively involves the residents of the township in its activities and therefore enjoys a high level of acceptance.
-Primary school learners can also take part in the creative and academic programmes of the Changemaker Academy without having to travel long distances.
-A wonderful exchange that benefits both sides.
+Primary school learners can also take part in the creative and academic programs of the Changemaker Academy without having to travel long distances.
+This is a wonderful arrangement that benefits both sides.

 Walmer Township in South Africa

-Note: If Africa Runners raise more donations with their runs than are needed for the implementation of the project, these donations will be invested in comparable educational projects in the project region.
+Note: If Africa Runners raise more donations with their runs than are needed for the implementation of the project, these donations will be invested in comparable educational projects in a nearby region.